Competition: | La Liga |

 Nextseason: | 2002–03 |

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Segunda División.
 The promoted teams were Sevilla, Betis and Tenerife.
-Sevilla and Betis returned to the top flight after an absence of one year while Tenerife returned to the top fight after an absence of two years.
+Both Sevilla and Betis returned to the top flight after a year absence while Tenerife returned to the top fight after a two-year absence.
 They replaced Oviedo, Racing Santander and Numancia, ending their top flight spells of thirteen, eight and two-year respectively.

 2001–02 season was composed of the following clubs: